Ephemerality: Geographical features

-Ephemeral habitat patches have repeatedly been assessed as detrimental to metapopulation persistence, although metapopulations aren't always negatively affected by ephemeral landscapes.
-These patches occur as a result of the habitat's turnover.
-Ephemeral streams have, relative to their perennial counterparts, lower species richness; the streams are "potentially demanding" for inhabitants, although some species do reside.
+Ephemeral rivers sometimes form waterholes in geological depressions or areas scoured by erosion, and are common in arid regions of Australia.

 The ephemerality of a river network is a particularly significant element in the hydrological transmission of waterborne diseases, via a direct and indirect presence in the transmission cycle – the nature of the disease and area covered are important factors as well.
-Diseases like malaria, dengue fever, chikungunya, zika and schistosomiasis are found in ephemeral waterbodies due to their vectors relation and/or reliance.
+Diseases like malaria, dengue fever, chikungunya, zika and schistosomiasis are found in ephemeral waterbodies due to their vectors' relation toward and/or reliance on them.

 Examples of ephemeral streams are the Luni river in Rajasthan, India, Ugab River in Southern Africa, and a number of small ephemeral watercourses that drain Talak in northern Niger.
-Other notable ephemeral rivers include the Todd River and Sandover River in Central Australia as well as the Son River, Batha River and the Trabancos River.
+Other notable ephemeral rivers include the Todd River and Sandover River in Central Australia as well as the Son River, Batha River, and the Trabancos River.

 Any endorheic basin, or closed basin, that contains a playa (dry lake) at its drainage lowpoint can become an ephemeral lake.
 Examples include Lake Carnegie in Western Australia, Lake Cowal in New South Wales, Mystic Lake and Rogers Lake in California, and Sevier Lake in Utah.
 Even the driest and lowest place in North America, Death Valley (more specifically Badwater Basin), became flooded with a short-lived ephemeral lake in the spring of 2005.
 Costelloe et al. (2009) describes salt lakes found in the arid zone of Australia as profoundly ephemeral.

 There are also ephemeral islands such as Banua Wuhu and Home Reef.
 These islands appear when volcanic activity increases their height above sea level, but disappear over several years due to wave erosion.
 Bassas da India, on the other hand, is a near-sea level island that appears only at low tide.
 On account of changing demarcation, shores exist as ephemeral.

 Only a small amount of southern Costa Rica's secondary forests reach maturity, indicating that they may be "generally ephemeral".
 Deciduous forests, via the seasonal change of leaves, are subject to natural ephemeral changes.
 Ephemeral pools located in forests are commonly known as "vernal pools", often lasting in a seasonal manner.
 Landscapes feature ephemeral changes of both natural and man-made origin.
 Furrows, haystacks and sheaves are ephemeral aspects of a landscape.